 - They are often easier to maintain than other access options.

-- AV fistulas provide good blood flow to the dialyzer, often cutting down the time needed for treatment.
+- AV fistulas provide good blood flow to the dialyzer, and may reduce the prescribed dialysis treatment time.

 Like any of your options for dialysis access, an arteriovenous fistula is not without their disadvantages.
 But these drawbacks are fairly minor compared to the problems often associated with other access types, such as a central venous catheter (CVC).iv The main disadvantages of having an AV fistula can be: